 You will gain an understanding of the varied, dynamic and constantly changing nature of rugby development.
 From grass roots community projects that engage people to take up rugby, to working with elite players who are at the top of their game.

 Your studies will integrate theory and practical lectures with community rugby experience, so you’ll develop coaching, leadership and enterprise skills, and gain experience of working in the professional rugby industry.

 You’ll study rugby coaching, sport psychology, strength and conditioning, performance analytics and fitness testing and evaluation.
 You will also have the opportunity to gain industry-recognised IRB UKCC coaching awards which are embedded into the practical coaching modules.

-You will explore the fundamental principles of how young children learn sports skills.The different stages of the sports development continuum will help to inform your industry work-based learning experience which you will undertake in years 1, 2 and 3.
+You will explore the fundamental principles of how young children learn sports skills.The different stages of the sports development continuum will help to inform your industry work-based learning experience which you will undertake in years one, two and three.
 You will also have the opportunity to undertake coach education qualifications to boost your CV.

 All core modules: